DataByteNITT/DB-GPT/README.md

 ![image](https://user-images.githubusercontent.com/83644731/226430251-799d6b02-ff92-47a1-8453-773b54900fc3.png)

 ## Requirements:
 This code was developed using Python 3.7 and PyTorch 1.7.1.
-The following packages are required:

-torch

 # Usage:
 The code can be run from the command line as follows: python demo.py This will train a model on the input text file specified in train.py, which is set to input.txt by default.
 The trained model parameters will be saved to a file named model.pt and generate text using the trained model

-#Acknowledgements
+# Acknowledgements
 This code is based on the karpathy/char-rnn repository, which implements a character-level language model using a recurrent neural network (RNN).
 The Transformer architecture used in this repository was introduced in the paper "Attention Is All You Need" by Vaswani et al.